 An exploration of collaborative ceramic and sound art practice in Britain and China

 Interbeing is our most ambitious project to date, a China-UK ceramics and sound collaborative project taking place throughout 2021, funded by Arts Council England.
-It explores cultural exchange between two different making cultures, the UK and China, through two different disciplines, ceramics and sound art.
+It explores cultural exchange between the UK and China, through a series of exhibitions, performances and residencies at The Ceramic House, Powell-Cotton Museum, Chiddingstone Castle, London Chinese Community Centre and online.
 The concept of ‘Interbeing’ comes from the Heart Sutra, a Buddhist text, showing how everything in the material world is intimately connected.

 “If you are a poet, you will see clearly that there is a cloud floating in this sheet of paper.
 Without a cloud, there will be no rain; without rain, the trees cannot grow; and without trees, we cannot make paper.
 The cloud is essential for the paper to exist.
 If the cloud is not here, the sheet of paper cannot be here either.
 So we can say that the cloud and the paper inter-are. […] ‘To be’ is to inter-be.
 You cannot just be by yourself alone.
 You have to do inter-be with every other thing.
 This sheet of paper is, because everything else is.”